TrueLearnAI/truelearn/docs/dev/design_considerations.rst

 .. _TrueLearn\: A Family of Bayesian Algorithms to Match Lifelong Learners to Open Educational Resources: https://arxiv.org/abs/1911.09471

 * Baseline Classifiers: this package contains ``EngageClassifier``, ``PersistentClassifier`` and ``MajorityClassifier``, which are baseline classifiers in the first TrueLearn paper.
-* ``KnowledgeClassifier``: utilize the fixed-depth representation of event knowledge and rely on the third assumption in the first TrueLearn paper.
+* ``KnowledgeClassifier``: utilise the fixed-depth representation of event knowledge and rely on the third assumption in the first TrueLearn paper.
-* ``NoveltyClassifier``: utilize the fourth assumption in the first TrueLearn paper.
+* ``NoveltyClassifier``: utilise the fourth assumption in the first TrueLearn paper.
 * ``InterestClassifier``: model the learner's interest based on the paper `Power to the Learner: Towards Human-Intuitive and Integrative Recommendations with Open Educational Resources`_.
 * ``INKClassifier``: use ``NoveltyClassifier`` and ``InterestClassifier`` for meta-learning.

 .. _Power to the Learner\: Towards Human-Intuitive and Integrative Recommendations with Open Educational Resources: https://www.mdpi.com/2071-1050/14/18/11682

-If your plan to support new classifiers, you can start here.
-We welcome PR to add new classifiers, such as those that make use of knowledge tracking.
+If you plan to support new classifiers, start here and feel free to make a PR to do so.
+We welcome PR to add new classifiers,

 truelearn.utils.visualisations